Contact: LaKaija Johnson, MPH, MPS

 Phone Number: (402) 559-5932

-Location: UNMC Colleges of Medicine, Dentistry, Nursing, Public Health, and Allied Health Professions (Physician Assistant), Omaha, Nebraska
+Location: University of Nebraska Medical Center Colleges of Medicine, Dentistry, Nursing, Public Health, and Allied Health Professions (Physical Therapy) Omaha, Nebraska

 Academic Credit: No

-Our six-week SHPEP provides scholars with an interest in Medicine, Dentistry, Nursing, Public Health, or Physician’s Assistant Studies with academic enrichment in the basic sciences and math, clinical experiences, career development activities, learning and study skills seminars, and a financial planning workshop.
-Multiple career development sessions intentionally distributed across all of the represented disciplines will be used to direct scholars towards exploration of various health professions, the admission process and individualized education plans.
+Our six-week SHPEP provides scholars with an interest in Medicine, Dentistry, Nursing, Public Health, or Physical Therapy with academic enrichment in the basic sciences and math, clinical experiences, career development activities, learning and study skills seminars, and a financial planning workshop.
+Multiple career development sessions are intentionally distributed across all of the represented disciplines and will be used to direct scholars towards the exploration of various health professions, demystifying the admissions process, and the development of individualized education plans.

 Meals: SHPEP scholars are provided three meals a day, Monday through Friday.
-Breakfast and an evening meal are at Scott Residence Hall and for lunch, scholars are provided with meal tickets redeemable at the cafes on campus.
+Breakfast and an evening meal are at Scott Crossing and for lunch, scholars are provided with meal tickets redeemable at the cafes on campus.
 On weekend days, SHPEP scholars are provided brunch and an evening meal.
-A vegetarian selection is available at each meal.
+A vegetarian/vegan selection is available at each meal.
 Other dietary needs can be accommodated upon request.

 Travel Assistance: Scholars are given a travel stipend to assist with the cost of travel to/from Omaha.
 The travel stipend provides for round-trip coach airfare paid up to $500 or car travel up to $500 for those traveling more than 50 miles to Omaha.
 Upon arrival to and departure from Omaha we provide free shuttle service to and from the airport.